GBehrends/EthiopianBirdsProject-/README.md

 # Genotyping pipeline
 # Adapted from pipeline by Joseph D. Manthey @ https://github.com/jdmanthey/camponotus_relatedness
 1. Perform all steps in 01_setup.sh interactively.
 2. Modify the 02_trim_align.sh script as necessary for your directory, put it in your 10_align_script directory, and submit the script for running.
+If using singularity, use the singularity version.
 3. Run an interactive job on the cluster.
     a.
 Move to your main working directory
     b.
 Load the module for R (module load R) and start R (R)